BrayanAS0/Point-Of-Sale/README.md

 # Point-Of-Sale
-This a point of sale , it is still in progress ,i am just a student try to improve my knowledge coding
+This a point of sale , it is still in progress ,i am just a student try to improve my coding knowledge  :)